GUEST TEACHER | Learn to act and audition on camera with confidence and authenticity.

-Athena Colón is a bilingual, native New York actress and teaching artist.
+Athena Colón is a bilingual, native New York actress, teaching artist, and acting coach.

 Athena has worked as an independent teacher and coach in New York City for 10+ years.
 She has trained with me for several years as a coach, and when I prepare actors for screen tests, I frequently add her to the process—including for coaching sessions with Halle Bailey (The Little Mermaid) and Jakhara Smith (Nos4A2).

 While earning her BFA in Theater from Long Island University–C.W.
 Post, she co-created a Suzuki-based performance, Third Child, which toured Italy, the Czech Republic, and New York City.
 Her recent TV credits include: Tracy Morgan’s The Last O.G., CBS’s Bull, Martin Scorsese’s Vinyl, New Amsterdam, Jessica Jones, and Law & Order: SVU.
 When she’s not acting on stage or film, Athena teaches acting and conducts theater workshops in NYC to over five hundred youth annually.
-She proudly collaborates with the Theater Development Fund, Family Life Theater, DreamYard, Repertorio Español, and Manhattan Theater Club.
+She proudly collaborates with the Theater Development Fund, Family Life Theater, and DreamYard.

 Athena is a super strong coach who will draw out your confidence and (re)energize your work.
 Actors just adore her laser-focused, energetic coaching!
 Athena‘s classes are totally invigorating.
 They’re also super fun and incredibly informative—she gives ALL the insider, behind-the-scenes knowledge you’ll really want to know when you head to set!
 Athena has been around the block on so many TV sets.
 I really, really love for working artists to teach each other.

 This class is ideal for the highly motivated and enthusiastic young actor who has a feeling that they love acting!
 For teens 13–18 years old.